-And events on the world arena - the smashing of the Austrian workers, the defeat of the Spanish revolution, the degeneration of the Soviet State - could not give aid to a revolutionary upsurge in Italy and Germany.
-Since for political information the German and Italian workers depend in great measure upon the radio, it is possible to say \(Essentially, Mussolini never advanced any sort of idelogy.)
+And events on the world arena-the smashing of the Austrian workers, the defeat of the Spanish revolution, the degeneration of the Soviet State-could not give aid to a revolutionary upsurge in Italy and Germany.
+Since for political information the German and Italian workers depend in great measure upon the radio, it is possible to say with assurance that the Moscow radio station, combining Thermidorian lies with stupidity and insolence, has become the most powerful factor in the demoralization of the workers in the totalitarian states.
+In this respect, as in others Stalin acts merely as Goebbels' assistant.